angew74/lforms/form_definition.md

   'table' (default) is the only template supported.
 More supported templates would be added.
 * <a name="templateOptions"></a>**templateOptions** - a hash of options for the template.
 This can be omitted, but supported values are below.
-    * showQuestionCode - a boolean that controls whether to show question codes.
+    * showQuestionCode - un valore booleano that controls whether to show question codes.
       The default is false.
-    * showCodingInstruction - a boolean that controls whether to show coding instructions inline or as popover messages (false: in popover; true: inline).
+    * showCodingInstruction - un valore booleano that controls whether to show coding instructions inline or as popover messages (false: in popover; true: inline).
       The default is false;
-    * allowMultipleEmptyRepeatingItems - a boolean that controls whether to allow more than one unused repeating item/section The default is false.
+    * allowMultipleEmptyRepeatingItems - un valore booleano that controls whether to allow more than one unused repeating item/section The default is false.
-    * allowHTMLInInstructions - a boolean that controls whether to allow HTML content in the codingInstructions field.
+    * allowHTMLInInstructions - un valore booleano that controls whether to allow HTML content in the codingInstructions field.
 The default is false.
 If it is false, the **codingInstructionsFormat** field on item level is ignored, and no HTML formatted coding instructions will be displayed.